Revealing the Geometrical and Vibrational Properties of the Defects Driving the Boson Peak

+To investigate the vibrational properties of these clusters, we first evaluate the strain tensors coarse-grained over a small length scale.
+Since the strain is insensitive to local uniform translations, as the cage-relative measure, the cage-relative clusters occur in regions of high local strain.
+This allows us to evaluate a defect strain tensor $\mathcal{E} =\mathcal{E}_{\rm vol}+\mathcal{E}_{\rm dev}$, as detailed in Appendix E. We find that these tensors are dominated by their deviatoric component, indicating that defects perform volume-preserving deformations, as $R=\frac{\sqrt{Q}}{|\rm{Tr}(\mathcal{E})|} \gg 1$.
+Here, $Q=1/2\sum \Upsilon_k^2$ is the quadrupolar charge and $\Upsilon_k$ are the eigenvalues of the traceless $\mathcal{E}_{\rm dev}$, and $|\rm{Tr}(\mathcal{E})|$ quantifies the degree of volumetric deformations.
+In the following, we assume $\Upsilon_1 < 0$, order the eigenvalues so that $|\Upsilon_i|>|\Upsilon_{i+1}|$, and indicate their associated eigenvectors with ${\bf U}_k$.
+A cluster extends into the directions with $\Upsilon_k > 0$ while it shrinks in the others for half a period of oscillation, with particles reversing their direction of motion during the remaining half period.

-In two dimensions, the traceless condition implies $\Upsilon_1 = -\Upsilon_2$.
-Figure~\ref{fig:quadrupolar}(b) illustrates the quadrupoles associated with each cluster on a heat map of the magnitude of the coarse-grained cage-relative displacement, finding expected correlations in light of panel (a).
+The traceless condition implies $\Upsilon_1 = -\Upsilon_2$ in two dimensions.
+Figure~\ref{fig:quadrupolar}(a) illustrates the quadrupoles associated with each cluster on a heat map of the magnitude of the coarse-grained cage-relative displacement, finding expected correlations.
 The figure illustrates a small fraction of the system and represents each quadrupole with four arrows with a length proportional to $\pm \Upsilon_i {\bm U}_i$.
+See Fig.~\ref{fig:geometry2d} in Appendix A for a snapshot of the whole system and illustrations of the underlying displacement field.